nasseef/cs2400/README.md

 ---

   Welcome to CS 2400.
 In this class we will be writing programs in C++.
 In order to prepare for class, you need to install a C++ compiler and other software tools on your own machines.
 Please keep in mind that all the tools needed for the class are also available on our lab machines (Stocker 107 and 307A).
 The labs are open all day and can be accessed [remotely](#linux-commands-and-remote-loginfile-transfer).
 We will also be using [Git/GitHub](#gitgithub) for source/version control.
-Your projects (homework assignments) will be in our GitHub [2400 classroom](https://github.com/2400-fl-19)
+Your projects (homework assignments) will be in our GitHub [2400 classroom](https://github.com/2400-fl-19).

+  **Important:** In order to be able to use your own computer to do the assignments and examples in this class you need to install the following:
+  - C/C++ compiler like GNU C++  or MinGW
+  - Git tools
+  - A text editor such as VSCode

+  > Installation instructions are outlined below.

   **All examples discussed in class will be posted on this site.**